tensorflow/tfjs-models/body-pix/README-v2.md

 #### Returns

-It returns a `Promise` that resolves with a `PersonSegmentation` object.
+It returns a `Promise` that resolves with a `SemanticPersonSegmentation` object.
 Multiple people in the image get merged into a single binary mask.
 In addition to `width`, `height`, and `data` fields, it returns a field `allPoses` which contains poses for all people.

 ```javascript